-Eamonn Hoxey is a technical author, trainer and consultant on a range of life science areas including regulatory compliance, quality management, sterility assurance and standards development.
-Eamonn worked for Johnson & Johnson (J&J) for 17 years in positions of increasing responsibility for Quality and Regulatory Compliance for medical devices, pharmaceuticals and consumer products.
-These included Vice President of Compliance, Vice President of Market Quality and Vice President of Quality & Compliance Strategic Programs, leading quality implementation for the EU medical devices regulation for J&J's Medical Devices companies.
-Prior to joining J&J, Eamonn spent 16 years with the UK Medical Devices Agency, including six years as Head of Device Technology and Safety.
-Eamonn is chair of CEN TC 204, Sterilization of medical devices, and chaired ISO TC 198, Sterilization of health care products, from 2011 to 2019.
-Eamonn is also a past chair of ISO TC 210, 'Quality management and related general aspects for medical devices', and the current chair of the Board of Directors of The Association for the Advancement of Medical Instrumentation (AAMI).
-He received the BSI Wolfe-Barry medal in 2016 for his contribution to standards development.
+Eamonn Hoxey is a technical author, trainer and consultant in a range of life science areas, including regulatory compliance, quality management, sterility assurance and standards development.
+Eamonn worked for Johnson & Johnson (J&J) for 17 years in positions of increasing responsibility for quality and regulatory compliance for medical devices, pharmaceuticals and consumer products.
+These included Vice President of Compliance, Vice President of Market Quality and Vice President of Quality & Compliance Strategic Programs, leading quality implementation for the EU MDR for J&J's medical devices companies.
+Prior to joining J&J, Eamonn spent 16 years with the UK Medical Devices Agency, including 6 years as Head of Device Technology and Safety.
+Eamonn is Chair of CEN/TC 204 - Sterilization of medical devices, and chaired ISO/TC 198 - Sterilization of health care products, from 2011 to 2019.
+Eamonn is also a past chair of ISO/TC 210 - Quality management and corresponding general aspects for medical devices, and the current Chair of the Board of Directors of AAMI.
+He received the BSI Wolfe Barry medal in 2016 for his contribution to standards development.

-Paul Sim has worked in the healthcare industry for over 35 years, joined BSI in 2010 to lead the organization in Saudi Arabia where it had been designated as a Conformity Assessment Body.
-Later, he managed BSI's Unannounced Audits programme.
-Since October 2015, he has been working with both the Notified Body and Standards organizations looking at how best to use the knowledge, competencies and expertise in both.
-Previously he held senior RA/QA leadership positions at Spacelabs Healthcare, Teleflex Medical, Smiths Medical and Ohmeda (formerly BOC Group healthcare business).
-Paul is a member of the Association of British Healthcare Industries (ABHI) Technical Policy Group and Convenor of the ABHI ISO TC 210 Mirror Group.
-He is Convenor of the BSI Committee that monitors all of the work undertaken by ISO TC 210, and Convenor of the BSI Subcommittee dealing with quality systems.
-As UK Delegation Leader to ISO TC 210, he is also actively involved in the work of national, European and international standards' committees.
+Paul Sim has worked in the healthcare industry for over 35 years.
+He joined BSI in 2010 to lead the organization in Saudi Arabia, where it had been designated as a Conformity Assessment Body.
+Later, he managed BSI's Unannounced Audit programme.
+Since October 2015, he has been working with the notified body and standards organizations looking at how best to use knowledge, competencies and expertise in both.
+Previously, he held senior RA/QA leadership positions at Spacelabs Healthcare, Teleflex Medical, Smiths Medical and Ohmeda (formerly BOC Healthcare).
+Paul is a member of the Association of British Healthcare Industries (ABHI) Technical Policy Group and Convener of the ABHI ISO/TC 210 Mirror Group.
+He is Convener of the BSI committee that monitors all of the work undertaken by ISO/TC 210, and Convener of the BSI subcommittee dealing with quality systems.
+As UK Delegation Leader to ISO/TC 210, he is also actively involved in the work of national, European and international standards committees.